 The “best tools available” can do some amazing things.
 Still, I’ve not seen a hammer or screwdriver trim a piece of 4×4 as needed.
 A hammer might sink a screw, not very well of course, but it could do it.
 Likewise, a screwdriver could, maybe, drive a nail.
 I suspect it would take a bit of doing and massive amounts of frustration, but one could, conceivably, get it done.

 Similarly, why would you want to use a test automation tool for functions it was never intended or designed to be used for?
-Some tools are very, very good for performance tests.
-Some are very good for API level tests.
-Some are very good for UI tests.
+Some tools are good for performance tests.
+Some are excellent for API-level tests.
+Others are built for UI tests.

 Some of these tools might have secondary uses to broaden their reach.
-The challenge comes in learning them, learning them well enough to teach others, and mastering it well enough to do what it was promised to do.
+The challenge comes in learning them well enough to teach them to others and mastering them well enough to do what they are promised to do.

 Why do we need test automation?